NACLab/ngc-learn/docs/museum/pcn_discrim.md

 exhibit can be found [here](https://github.com/NACLab/ngc-museum/tree/main/exhibits/pc_discrim).

+Note: You will need to unzip the MNIST arrays in `exhibits/data/mnist.zip` to the folder `exhibits/data/` to work through this exhibit/walkthrough.

 ## The Predictive Coding Network (PCN)

 The discriminative predictive coding network (PCN) is a hierarchical neuronal